vuesion/docs/en/guide/run.md

 npm run ci && docker build -t "vue/starter:latest" .
 ```

-When building is complete, you can proceed with firing up the docker container:
+When building is complete, you can proceed with firing up the Docker container:

 ```bash
 docker run -it --name vuesion -p 3001:3000 vue/starter:latest